cdl-saarland/CGO17_ArtifactEvaluation/README.md

 Statically feasible assumptions (a):

-The statstics key `"Number of valid Scops"` directly corresponds to this evaluation category.
+The statistics key `"Number of valid Scops"` directly corresponds to this evaluation category.

 Alternatively one could enable the remarks system [see below] and check if